 Iron Ore Divestment Process

 BCI received multiple offers for various asset packages and announced that it had entered into an agreement to sell Kumina to MIN for total cash consideration of A$35M in October 2018.
 Consideration comprises A$27M upon completion, A$4M upon first export of iron ore from Kumina and A$4M 12 months after first export.
-Completion of the sale is subject to typical conditions which BCI expects can be satisfied before the end of 2018.

 Discussions continue in relation to divestment of other BCI iron ore assets with several qualified prospective purchasers.
 BCI will only enter into further transactions if appropriate value can be realised.